Prash1723/Shell_scripts/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-The project is licensed under the MIT License.
-See the `LICENSE.md` file for more information.

-## Acknowledgements

-The analysis is inspired by the contributor's desire to automate daily processes on Linux/Mac servers.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submita pull request.